 The cost of the product will be lower, but you will still need to purchase a battery and charger (unless you have those already).

 Get started by charging your battery, and while you’re doing that why not read the accompanying instruction manual?
 Before you head off into the great outdoors make sure you’re familiar with how to work your new hedge trimmer (and ensure you understand any safety measures too).
 Once you’re charged up you will be ready to go!

-Some hedge trimmers are fitted with single action blades (one blade moves and the other remains still), others have dual action blades (two blades moving in opposite directions).
+Some hedge trimmers are fitted with single action blades (one moves and the other remains still), others have dual action ones (two blades moving in opposite directions).

 If you look closely as the blades (preferably when the trimmer isn’t in motion!) you will see that they have small teeth, and between the teeth are spaces.
 The space between indicates what type of work the blade is most suited to.